 Once areas needing improvement are identified, analysts can explore ways to address each issue and make the right changes.
 Using swim lane process maps can also help to map out proposed changes so that potential risks and rewards can be identified.
 For instance, it makes sense to eliminate a duplicated step, but the step may be necessary due to time constraints or quality controls

-Swim Lane Process Maps with the Agility Process Based Management System
+Swim Lane Process Maps with the Agility Systems Process Based Management System